demisto/content/Packs/CortexXDR/Integrations/CortexXDRIR/README.md

 ### xdr-script-run
 ***
-Initiates a new endpoint script execution action using a script from the script library and gets its execution result back.
+Initiates a new endpoint script execution action using a script from the script library and returns the results.

 #### Base Command